-Identifying faulty reactions is uncomfortable, often engendering thoughts of incompleteness; we harass our self with brutish judgments of fault.
+Identifying faulty reactions is uncomfortable, often prompting feelings of incompleteness; we harass our equilibrium with brutish judgments of fault.
 Self-meanness is unnecessary—and detrimental.
-Our harshness and painful examinations close the self and insights submerge back to the darkness; instead of enlightenment, we invite mental distortions, defensive reactions, and walls of protection.
-Future faults remain hidden and when unexamined they flourish, harming connections, sabotaging opportunities, and inviting decay.
+Our harshness and painful examinations close the self and the momentary insights dip back into the darkness.
+Instead of enlightenment, we protect with distortions, defensive reactions, and walls of protection.
+Faults hide behind these protective walls.
+Defenses unexamined flourish, gaining strength, harming connections, while sabotaging opportunities.

-Change requires compassion with the self, we stand awed by the imperfections of humanity.
+Change requires compassion with the self, instead of judgmental, we are awed by our humanity.

 We can intervene and reprogram the mind.
-Self-modification of feelings is extremely difficult, often demanding assistance.
+Self-modification is difficult, often demanding assistance.
 Subjective interpretations, deceptive protections and fears invade, knocking us off course.
 Frustrated by reality, we give in.
-“The hell with it,” we return to the security of habits, allowing current trajectories to remain, and seek comfort in magical dreams.
+“The hell with it,” we return to the security of habits, allowing current trajectories to remain, and seek comfort in magical unfulfilled dreams.

 Albert Ellis, father of rational emotive behavioral therapy (REBT), after decades of working with struggling patients, understood the difficulties in purposeful change:

 Ellis identified several factors, that when present, aided motivation for change.
-These factors are (with my added comments):
+These factors are:

-We can sing the song of hope.
+We can sing the beautiful melody of hope.
 Our lives are not hopelessly lost to the perils of the past.
-We can change.
-But not without careful and consistent efforts.
-When stuck we may need to approach the problem from a more basic level; instead of focusing on the end desired behavior, we should focus on the building bricks that proceeds the action, seeking support, encouraging hope, and courageously willing to fight the unseen battles.
-We should periodically review these characteristics, and sharpen our practice to experience the flourishing we desire.
+We can change with careful and consistent effort.
+When stuck and change seems impossible, we may need a different approach from a more basic level; instead of focusing on the end desired behavior, we can focus on the building blocks ow well-being that proceeds the action, while continuing to seek support, encourage hope, and courageously fight the battles against misguided motivations.
 And that, my friends, is the work of a lifetime.